Skip to content

 There’s a Philly bar in Portland where Eagles fans gather to watch the game and feel like they’re back home

-Lombard House might be thousands of miles away, but it's a "true Philly bar" where Eagles fans feel at home and and you never know if an Eagles great walks in the door.
+Lombard House might be thousands of miles away, but it's a "true Philly bar" where Eagles fans feel at home and you never know when an Eagles great might walk through the door.

-Dan Shuptar and fellow Eagles fans react as the Eagles intercept the ball with two minutes to go during the first half during an Eagles vs. Jaguars watch party at Lombard House in Portland, Ore., on Sunday, Nov.
-3, 2024.
+Dan Shuptar and fellow fans react as the Eagles intercept the ball during an Eagles-Jaguars watch party last Sunday at Lombard House in Portland, Ore.

 Eric Allen, the legendary Eagles defensive back who anchored one of football’s all-time defenses, flew to Oregon last month to visit his son.

-A linebacker at Portland State, Jordan Allen was sidelined with a knee injury so his dad wanted to spend the weekend with him while the school’s football team was on the road.
+Jordan Allen, a linebacker at Portland State, was sidelined with a knee injury, so his father wanted to spend the weekend with him while the school’s football team was on the road.
 The first thing they did was scout a place to watch the Birds that Sunday.

 “We were looking for a sports bar,” Jordan Allen said.
 “But I said, ‘Why don’t we try to find an Eagles bar?’”